Board of Directors

 Yael Jekogian (Vice-Chair)

 is Managing Director of WINGS WorldQuest, a not-for-profit organization that supports and recognizes women in scientific exploration.
 She is a hands-on advocate and leader in the women’s rights movement, has over 20 years of experience in nonprofit management, and is an accomplished environmental engineer.
 Yael has served as a Board Member, Director of Development, consultant and volunteer for many nonprofits including Women’s Campaign Fund, Women’s Way, and New York Women’s Foundation.

 Joanna Sanders (Secretary)

 For 10 years, Joanna worked as a Director in the Investor Relations department of Paulson & Co.
-Inc., the $10bn hedge fund managed by renowned investor John Paulson.
-For the last 9 years in her role at Paulson & Co., Joanna has been responsible for client service; client communications; and the planning and running of the Hedge Fund’s global investor conferences, fundraising events, and marketing roadshows.
+Inc., the hedge fund managed by renowned investor John Paulson.
+In her role there, Joanna was responsible for client service; client communications; and the planning and running of the Hedge Fund’s global investor conferences, fundraising events, and marketing roadshows.
 Throughout her life, Joanna has been a passionate avocational performer, dancer, and singer in many theatrical, musical, and dance productions.
-Alongside her professional responsibilities at Paulson & Co., Joanna has produced and starred in three of her own cabaret productions at the Triad and Laurie Beechman Theaters under the direction of Eric Michael Gillett, a seasoned Broadway performer, musical theater advisor, and singing instructor.
+Alongside her professional responsibilities at Paulson & Co., Joanna produced and starred in three of her own cabaret productions at the Triad and Laurie Beechman Theaters under the direction of Eric Michael Gillett, a seasoned Broadway performer, musical theater advisor, and singing instructor.
 Joanna graduated magna cum laude from Harvard University with a BA in French & Francophone Studies in 2006.

 attended Vassar College where she received a BA in Drama with a minor in Art History.
 She received her Masters Degree in Elementary Education from New York University in 2003.
 She is currently employed by The Children’s Museum of Manhattan (CMOM) where she teaches Early Childhood classes, focusing on helping children and families learn together in a unique environment of interactive exhibitions and programs.